JeanKwon/ECM202A_2025Fall_Project_8/docs/index.md

 ---

 # **2. Related Work**

+1. Context-Aware Streaming Perception
+Sela et al. propose Octopus, a context-aware perception framework that dynamically selects detection and tracking configurations to maximize streaming accuracy in real-time environments [Sela22].
+Their key insight is that higher offline accuracy does not necessarily translate to better performance in streaming settings due to latency-induced ground-truth drift.
+By using environment features such as object density and motion, Octopus adapts perception configurations on a per-scenario basis and achieves significant gains over static model selection.
+This work is closely related as it uses the scene context to guide perception decisionns.
+However, because Octopus operates locally it does not address how additional compute resources in the cloud could be selectively leveraged under real-time constraints.

+2. Cloud-Assisted Autonomous Driving
+Krentsel et al. study the feasibility of cloud-assisted perception for autonomous driving, arguing that modern cloud GPUs can execute significantly more accurate perception models faster than onboard hardware when sufficient bandwidth is available [Krentsel24].
+Their results show that cloud can run detection model 4 to 19 times faster than Jetson orin depends on the perception model.
+This work strongly motivates the use of cloud resources and directly informs the cost and performance assumptions of this project while deomnstrating the feasbility of cloud assistied driving.
+However, it allocates cloud resources solely based on bandwidth availability rather than perceptual necessity.

+3.

 Summarize prior works relevant to your project.
 For each: what did the authors do, how is it related, and what gap remains?